Towcester Therapy Centre

 The answer to this is dependant upon a number of factors including:

-Most people will find that between two and six sessions is sufficient to address straightforward problems.
+Between two and six sessions is usually sufficient to address straightforward problems.
 The anticipated number and frequency of sessions will be discussed with you prior to treatment.
-Once an acute problem is under control it is recommended that you schedule check ups a few times a year to prevent recurrence or to keep chronic conditions in check.

 How can I book an appointment ?